renannoronha/haulguard/README.md

 # HaulGuard

-This repository contains the HaulGuard API, background worker, and infrastructure needed to manage drivers, loads, and assignment events.
+This repository contains a small Driver and Load Management API.
+It allows users to manage drivers, loads and assign loads to drivers under the rule that a driver can only have one active load at a time.

 ## Quick start